DFRobot/pxt-gamePad/README.md

 # gamePad

-This library is used to control game controllers.
+This library is DFRobot gamer:bit provides the game handle control function.

 ## TODO